Job 12:1

 is all-powerful, do you not?
 Whether good or bad, God did it.
 And God did it

 for His own reasons that often we are not aware of.
-I do not know why God
+We do not know why God

 allowed a lying, Moslem, racist, communist to be president of our country for